Transcript

 Amid all of this, we could still hear explosions.
 People wrote to me who were watching the attack from another area, far from the city, but with a panoramic view.

 They told me, there are drones everywhere.
-They are everywhere.
+They’re everywhere.
 And there are still explosions.

 The reality is that we went from fear to anger.
-Anger because that I couldn’t understand how these helicopters were on the balcony of my house or were they going to landpark in the parking lot of my house.
-I didn’t don’t understand how this was is possible.”
+Anger that I couldn’t understand how these helicopters were on the balcony of my house or were they going to park in the parking lot of my house?
+I didn’t understand how this is possible.

 But it wasn’t just my windows.
 It was the windows of more than 400 homes where I live.
 I have neighbors who have missile shrapnel in their living room.